mauruskuehne/ble-homebridge/README.md

 ---

-This is a template Homebridge dynamic platform plugin and can be used as a base to help you get started developing your own plugin.
+This is a Homebridge plugin for controlling Schneider BLE lamps.
+It allows you to integrate your Schneider BLE lamps with HomeKit, enabling you to control them using the Home app or Siri.

-This template should be used in conjunction with the [developer documentation](https://developers.homebridge.io/).
+This plugin should be used in conjunction with the [developer documentation](https://developers.homebridge.io/).
 A full list of all supported service types, and their characteristics is available on this site.

 ### Clone As Template